softwaregeo1/softwaregeo1/README.md

 - 👋 Hi, I’m George
 - 👀 I’m interested in software development
-- 🌱 I'm refining my skills with C# in .NET framework.
+- 🌱 I'm a Developer in  C#, JavaScript and Python
 - and JavaScript
 - 📫 How to reach me softwaregeo98@gmail.com